Deep brain stimulation

 Deep brain stimulation (DBS) is a type of neurostimulation therapy in which an implantable pulse generator is surgically implanted below the skin of the chest and connected by leads to the brain to deliver controlled electrical impulses.
 These charges therapeutically disrupt and promote dysfunctional nervous system circuits bidirectionally in both ante- and retrograde directions.
 Though first developed for Parkinsonian tremor, the technology has since been adapted to a wide variety of chronic neurologic disorders.

-The usage of electrical stimulation to treat neurologic disorders dates back thousands of years to ancient Greece and dynastic Egypt.
-The distinguishing feature of DBS, however, is that by taking advantage of the portability of lithium-ion battery technology, it is able to be used long term without the patient having to be hardwired to a stationary energy source.
-This has given it far more practical therapeutic application as compared its earlier non mobile predecessors.

 The exact mechanisms of DBS are complex and not fully understood, though it is thought to mimic the effects of lesioning by disrupting pathologically elevated and oversynchronized informational flow in misfiring brain networks.
 As opposed to permanent ablation, the effect can be reversed by turning off the DBS device.
-Common targets include the globus pallidus, ventral nuclear group of the thalamus, internal capsule and subthalamic nucleus.
-It is one of few neurosurgical procedures that allows blinded studies, though most studies to date have not taken advantage of this discriminant.
+Common targets include the globus pallidus, ventral nuclear group of the thalamus, internal capsule, and subthalamic nucleus.
+It is one of the few neurosurgical procedures that allows blinded experiments, although most studies to date have not taken advantage of this discriminant.